SiriusZYZ/Notes/slbs/hrQA.md

 1. The first thing would be the position of the company in the industry.
 SLB is the biggest company in oil field service.
 I also got to know that SLB's decarbonization business in Europe is massive.
 These would be the guarantee of a secure job, as the company would gain enough profit to sustain its R&D department.
 2. The Second one would be the job itself.
 I am applying for the software engineering, which is the job I always dream of.
 I like coding, implementing stuff and find out how to optimize them.
 I learned that in BGC, people cares about techs and there are a lot of competition, Hackathons for example.
 I believe I could learn a lot in this position.
 3. The third thing would be the company's culture, and I think that is what I love SLB a lot.
    - SLB cares about safety of its employees.
 You have rigorous safety protocols for field engineers and mechanics engineers , you have safety training for personnel who work in the office.
 But I want to mention something that touch me a lot.
 I read an article about the first aid day on your WeChat public account.
 It's about CPR and AED equipment training,  what to do when someone is choking, and other first aid knowledge.
 I was really impressed because I always want to learn how to properly perform the CPR back in the school.
-But they never open a lecture for first aid and that's a pity.
+And I think learning first aid knowledge not only benefit the employee themselves, but also benefit to the whole society.
   - BGC also has a diverse and inclusive culture.
 Which means one can learn a lot from others with different background.
 And I think that would benefit in both the professional way and the daily life way.
   - And I found people in BGC have a sense of ownership, and the company cares about employee's innovative ideas.
 In the campus recruiting intro video clip, I learned that some of your products fancy features are origin from the employees' inspiration.
 At first, it was those software engineers who came up with some new idea and try to demonstrate on the innovation competition.
 Then SLB found it feasible and decided to integrate this feature into the products .
 Which I guess, would give those engineer a sense of achievement and ownership of SLB.
 And I think that's very nice.